 Then, write people individually.
 This is vitally important as most people don’t see the posts we put up (only a very small percentage does).
 What’s more, even if somebody does see your post that does not mean they will reply.

 This is true even if they have a job and even if they would hire you.
 We just so often get swamped with work, or distracted, or we just forget things.

 So reach out to people individually as then the norm of reciprocity will make it far more likely they’ll get back to you.
 Also, if you don’t hear from somebody after the first time, send them a reminder a week or so later.
 They might still not respond, but what does that cost you?

 Getting a job is hard work that might not seem immediately rewarding.
 The thing is, if you do it correctly and invest your energy it can make a difference of thousands of dollars a year and millions of dollars over your lifetime as it can put you on an entirely different career path.

 So make sure you put some serious effort in there.

 Also, don’t be afraid to ask people for help.
-Talk to your university’s career office, discuss tips with your three times removed uncle, ask friends for advice and plunder the internet.
+Talk to your university’s career office, discuss tips with your three times removed uncle, ask friends for advice, and plunder the internet.

 After all, getting that first job isn’t easy and people know that.
-And so, they’ll forgive you your efforts and your questions.
+And so, they’ll forgive you for your efforts and your questions.
 Heck, many people might even enjoy helping you out.